jumbosushi/jumboblog/content/blog/2025-10-02-pty-explained.md

 ![outgoing](/images/2025-10-02-pty-explained/outgoing.png)

-Similarly when the data is outgoing from the new PTY follower pair, it's read by the parent Python process to be handled with the `master_read` param function.
+Similarly when the data is outgoing from the new pty follower pair, it's read by the parent Python process to be handled with the `master_read` param function.

 ### TTY restoration